 Summer is here – which means everyone is getting that last bit of spring cleaning done, and getting their patios and decks ready for some summer grill-outs.
 After years of rain and ice and snow wreaking havoc on your home’s exterior, you may be looking to spruce it up a bit with a power wash.
 The fastest way to wash away that grime may be to pressure wash, but there’s also the option to soft wash which is less harsh than a high-pressure wash.
 Let’s talk about the differences between pressure wash and soft wash to determine which is right for you.

 One of the main differentiating factors of soft wash and pressure wash is one using high pressure and one using a lower pressure.
-Pressure washing or power washing uses high-pressure water that runs between 2000 and 3000 psi, while soft washing uses much less power than that — more like a strong powered hose.
+Pressure washing or power washing uses high-pressure water that runs at a very high PSI.
+Depending on the type and strength of pressure washer, the PSI can range from 1300 to 3100 PSI.
+Meanwhile, soft washing uses much less power than that — more like a strong powered hose.

 Another difference is what comes out of the hose with soft washing vs pressure washing.
 While a pressure wash relies on the high-pressure water alone to clean properly, soft washing systems use a combination of soaps, bleach, and water to ensure your exterior stays clean for the long-term.